Hi-na-2004/qwen-domain-finetuning/README.md

 - ✅ Difficulty-wise performance breakdown
 - ✅ Regression analysis (where fine-tuning *hurt* performance)

-The goal was to **prove** measurable improvement with data — not simply assume that fine-tuning helps.
+The goal was to measure whether fine-tuning improves performance with data — not simply assume that it helps.
+Note that ROUGE-L and BERTScore capture surface-level and semantic similarity to the reference response, not correctness of the underlying technical content — so these results show the fine-tuned model matches the target response style and substance more closely, not that it is a strictly 'better engineer.

 ---